philocypher/CashRegister-solution/README.md

 # cash-register-freecodecamp-challenge
-My imperative solution to the final javascript challenge in the freecodecamp JS challenges.
+A solution to the final javascript challenge in the freecodecamp JS challenges.